 Today, it may best be known as the site of The Summit Bechtel Family National Scout Reserve, which encompasses more than 10,000 acres to the north and east of the city.

-Mount Hope is also widely known as a gateway community for the central section of the New River Gorge National River and as a bedroom community of the City of Beckley, population 16,183, which approaches Mount Hope five miles to the south.
+Mount Hope is also widely known as a gateway community for the central section of the New River Gorge National Park and Preserve and as a bedroom community of the City of Beckley, population 16,183, which approaches Mount Hope five miles to the south.

 Much of the city's downtown area is located within the Mount Hope Historic District, which was established by the U.S. Department of the Interior in 2007 to preserve the architectural integrity of the city center.